Frequently Asked Questions

 What it is: The Leapfrog Hospital Survey is a voluntary, annual patient safety and quality survey that is free to all hospitals in the U.S. It was created to encourage hospitals to publicly report their progress in meeting quality and safety objectives, and it focuses on hospital structures, processes of care and outcomes.

 How many hospitals are included?
-Over 1,800 hospitals voluntarily report to the Leapfrog Hospital Survey.
+Almost 1,900 hospitals voluntarily report to the Leapfrog Hospital Survey.

 What kind of hospitals are eligible?
 All hospitals are eligible and encouraged to submit data.